AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/lifetime-rev-cohort-analysis.md

 ---
-title: Why is the Lifetime Revenue Cohort Analysis Important?
+title: Lifetime Revenue Cohort Analysis
-zendesk_id: 360016506912
+description: Explore the power of MBI cohort analysis.
 ---
+# Lifetime Revenue Cohort Analysis

 There are a lot of different ways to look at your data in MBI, and we know that interpretation and understanding are just as important as calculation and visualization.
 This article will explore the power of MBI cohort analysis.